What is PKI? The Ultimate Guide to Public Key Infrastructure

 Prevent Breaches Due to Stolen Credentials

+When a device attempts to connect to the network, it must prove possession of its private key, which cannot be phished or reused like a password.
 Even if a malicious actor intercepts the certificate or gains access to the network traffic, they cannot authenticate without the corresponding private key, which remains securely stored and inaccessible.
 This cryptographic identity verification ensures only authorized users and trusted devices can access network resources.

 Reduce Password-Related Support Tickets